 Dr. William Beecroft, medical director of behavioral health for Blue Care Network, said patients typically go through detox, are stabilized and sent on their way with referrals for further services.
 “We’re treating a complicated addiction like we do a broken bone,” he said.

 “It really does not reflect the biology of how people get into this mess in the first place,” Beecroft said.

 A new clinical pilot program will test a comprehensive treatment model that Beecroft hopes will yield better results.
 The CLIMB (Community-based Life-changing Individualized Medically-assisted evidence-Based treatment) program will kick off May 1, 2018 for 250 Blue Care Network and Blue Care Network Advantage members.
-The 12-month pilot project will serve members at Pine Rest Christian Mental Health Services near Grand Rapids and at the Henry Ford Maplegrove Center in Bloomfield Hills.
+The 12-month pilot project will serve members at Pine Rest Christian Mental Health Services near Grand Rapids and at the Henry Ford Maplegrove Center in West Bloomfield.

 Beecroft explains that opioid use over time actually changes brain chemistry.
 Opioids trigger the same receptors in the brain responsible for feelings of pleasure.
 The brain gradually becomes less receptive to opioids, causing people to increase their usage.
 Dependence on and addiction to opioids occurs when the drugs become necessary for a person to feel normal or as a means to avoid withdrawal symptoms.

 Understanding that a person battling opioid use disorder is fighting a chronic illness is at the heart of the CLIMB program.
 Patients will start with the same type of detox protocol, but will then spend a longer time under supervision in an inpatient setting.
 During the inpatient stay, therapists will work with patients to assess their family and support network so they can start to think about how they’ll successfully move forward.